Our topic this term is:-

-In class four the children get their homework books on a Wednesday.
-They can choose an activity that they would like to do and then return the books on a Monday to be marked.
+In class four the children are provided with homework books on Monday.
+They can choose an activity that they would like to do and then return the books on Friday to undertake guided self-marking.

-The children get spellings to learn on a Thursday in preparation for a dictation test which will usually be Tuesday the following week.
+The children are given spellings to learn on a Monday in preparation for a dictation test which will usually be on Friday.
 All of the words they are tested on are taken from the KS2 National Curriculum Spelling Appendix.
 Timestable testing will usually take place on a Friday.

 The children should read their reading books to an adult every night and ask them to sign the reading diary.
-On completion of a book children will read to the teacher or TA and will need to demonstrate an understanding of what has been read.
-We expect that they attain over 80% otherwise the book needs to be re-read.
+On completion of a book children will read to the teacher or TA and will need to demonstrate an understanding of what has been read by answering key questions correctly.
 We read in class in comprehension lessons where children are required to infer and deduce information from the text they have read.
 We also read our termly class reader each week.

 Children are also expected to learn their times tables and are tested on a weekly basis.

-PE in the Autumn Term PE will be on Thursday and will initally involve being coached in rugby skills; weather permitting, we will do PE outside so children may bring in a dark blue tracksuit to wear also.
-Children need to wear a PE kit and plimsolls and take earrings out at home.
+PE in the Autumn Term will be on Thursday and will initally involve being coached in tag rugby skills; weather permitting, we will do PE outside so children may bring in a dark blue tracksuit to wear also.
+Children need to wear a PE kit and trainers and take earrings out at home.
 There is also the oppotunity to take part in football club after school.

-If you have any questions or queries please come and speak to Mrs Williams or make an appointment after school.
-Thank you
+If you have any questions or queries please telephone.